Syfy Insider Exclusive

 Nicolas Cage and John Travolta aiming guns at each other in a scene from the film 'Face/Off' (1997)

 It’s almost shocking that Face/Off (the sci-fi thriller that's now streaming on Peacock, not Face Off, SYFY's special makeup effects competition show) ever got made at all.
 It’s hard to imagine how that pitch meeting must have gone, but it resulted in one of the wackiest and most fun thrillers of the late ‘90s.
-In it, Sean Archer and Castor Troy (both played alternatingly by John Travolta and Renfield's Nicolas Cage) trade faces before spiraling into fight to the death.
+In it, Sean Archer and Castor Troy (both played alternatingly by John Travolta and Renfield's Nicolas Cage) trade faces before spiraling into a fight to the death.

 When Face/Off came out in 1997, full face transplants were still an imagined future medical procedure.
 The first partial face transplant wouldn’t take place in the real world for another eight years, and the first full face transplant didn’t happen until 2010.
 When the movie came out, the idea of someone else being able to take your face was the ultimate in fictional stolen identities, but that’s not exactly how they work.
 Getting somebody's face off — and then on to another person — is a complicated medical marvel.

-The Science Behind Face Transplants
+The Science Behind Face/Off's Face Transplants

 While face transplants aren’t exactly routine, they’re certainly no longer wholly in the realm of fiction.
-As of 2021, 47 face transplants have been completed globally, two of which were retransplants.
+As of 2021, 47 face transplants had been completed globally, two of which were retransplants.
 Those transplants were the result of research which began in 1991 when the Rehabilitation Research & Development Service of the United States Department of Veterans Affairs held the first conference to discuss composite tissue transplants — transplants involving multiple tissues including fat, skin, muscle, nerves, etc.

 It is, perhaps, unsurprising that the military would have a special interest in these sorts of operations as military veterans are as likely a demographic as any to benefit from life-enhancing transplantations.
 By 1997, when the second conference on composite tissue allotransplantation (CTA) was held, the specifics of the operation itself had been worked out, but it was unclear if immunosuppressant therapies were up to the task of preventing rejection of skin, which is the most immunogenic of all organs.